 ....Hermina 4/12/1875 - 4/25/1878 (3 years)

-Here again we see hardship and determination with only three children surviving beyond ten years: Karol Michal, Albert Ferdinand and the second Jan.
-We also see the determination to have a child named Jan, which in this case we know is the name of Andrej's father.
+Here again we see hardship and determination with only two children surviving beyond ten years: Karol Michal and Albert Ferdinand.
+We also see the (unsuccessful) determination to have a child named Jan/Johannes, which in this case we know is the name of Andrej's father.

 THE MATHEAS IN AMERICA

 Albert Mathea left Eperjes in 1887 and sailed from Glasgow on the Furnessia, arriving on December 27 1887 in New York.

 Albert Ferdinand 9/17/1864-1/14/1950 m.
 1893 Julia Bernadette Haburay 12/10/1874-6/4/1958